1. The Harmony and Tension Between Faith and Reason

 The Decline of the Pursuit of Faith and Reason

-Ockham’s passing dampened the Aristotelians’ zeal for reconciling faith and reason in universities.27 There were many reasons for this.
+With Ockham’s passing, Aristotelians’ zeal for reconciling faith and reason in universities declined.27 There were many reasons for this.
 One pressing issue was the growing questions of law and authority in the church and state due to various controversies.
 Because of this, political philosophy became more of an emphasis at the expense of faith and philosophy discussions.
 Discussions of faith and reason receded in the rearview mirror as political philosophy drove the world toward the modern age.

 Eventually came the Reformation and the Enlightenment, and with that, the modern age.
 Faith and reason were torn asunder.
 One was pitted against the other in an antagonistic manner and they remain that way today.28 On the reason side, we have “evidentialism,” and on the faith side we have “fideism.”
 Scientists and philosophers are often viewed as faithless and Christians as irrational.